InvisibleUp/uvmac/README.md

 # µvMac 0.37.0

-***THIS CODEBASE IS INCOMPLETE AND DOES NOT CURRENTLY COMPILE TO A USABLE PRODUCT.
-ALSO, IT IS NOT UNDER ACTIVE DEVELOPMENT.***
+***THIS CODEBASE IS INCOMPLETE, MAY NEVER BE COMPLETE, AND DOES NOT CURRENTLY COMPILE TO A USABLE PRODUCT.***

 Forked from Mini vMac v36.4 by Paul C. Pratt (http://www.gryphel.com/c/minivmac), which was forked from vMac by Philip "PC" Cummins (http://www.vmac.org/main.html)